Salem Senators: Reincarnation

 In 1977, the Salem Senators returned as an independent team in the Class A Northwest League.
 They lost their first game on June 17 to the Portland Mavericks 9–8.
 Home games were at Holland Youth Park and then Chemeketa Community College.
 Founder and owner Carl Thompson was forced to sell the team in August 1978 to a group led by Ben Yates.
 After the 1981 season, team president Clint Holland signed a development agreement with the California Angels, and the Senators became the Salem Angels for the 1982 season.

 Salem Angels

 1982 season

 The Salem Angels' first season was both a disappointment and a success.
 They finished with a mediocre record of 34 wins and 36 losses, but their performance was good enough to lead the Northwest League's Northern Division.
 The playoffs provided the team's success, as the Angels won the league championship.

-Team manager, Joe Maddon, who is currently the manager of the Los Angeles Angels of the American League, won the Northwest League's Manager of the year award.
+Team manager, Joe Maddon, who would go on to manage the Los Angeles Angels of the American League, won the Northwest League's Manager of the year award.
 The team's future Major league Baseball players include second baseman Mark McLemore, and four of their starting pitchers.
 These pitchers are Kirk McCaskill, who easily had the most extensive career of the four, Bob Kipper, Urbano Lugo, and Tony Mack.